 As the scanner has a large magnet inside, please let us know before the scan date if you or your guardian have any metal inside your body from any surgery or accidents.
-In rare cases, we won't be able to carry out the scan if you do not let us know about any metal before your appointment.
+We will be able to scan most patients who have had implants inside the heart (except some pacemakers) but in rare cases, we won't be able to carry out the scan if you do not let us know.

 Sometimes we need to use a cannula (a small tube) to give contrast dye, which is a bit like having a blood test.
-If you need this, the information will be included in your appointment letter with further instructions.
+If this is required for the scan it should be detailed in your appointment letter with further instructions.
 If you have any questions regarding this then please call us on the number at the end of this leaflet.